Whatsapp Icon

 Sun Sensitivity and Cancer Treatment

 Certain cancer treatments, including chemotherapy, radiation therapy, and some targeted therapies, can make your skin more susceptible to sunburn and sun damage.
-This heightened sensitivity is due to the treatments weakening the skin's natural defenses against UV rays.
+This heightened sensitivity is due to the treatments weakening the skin's natural defences against UV rays.

 Understanding the importance of skin protection during this period is crucial for maintaining skin health and comfort.
 Here are some recommended strategies: